Higher equations of motion at level 2 in Liouville CFT: Introduction

 Our results leave some questions unanswered, which we hope to address in future work.

 \begin{open}[The critical $(2,1)$-HEM] The RHS of \eqref{eq:bulk_(2,1)} has a limit as $\gamma\to\sqrt{2}$ from below, but this limit is deceptively simple: the constant prefactor has a pole (as a function of $\gamma$), which is compensated by the zero of the primary state.
-Thus, the limit involves the derivative state $\Psi_Q'=\underset{\alpha\nearrow Q}\lim\,\frac{\Psi_\alpha}{\alpha-Q}$.
-It is easy to see that this state has the probabilistic formula
+Thus, the limit involves the derivative state $\Psi_Q'=\underset{\alpha\nearrow Q}\lim\,\frac{\Psi_\alpha}{\alpha-Q}$ corresponding to the ``$Q$-vertex operator" studied in \cite{DKRV17_Seiberg}.
+The estimates used in this paper are not sufficient to prove the case $\gamma=\sqrt{2}$, but it should be possible to adapt some techniques from \cite{DKRV17_Seiberg,Baverez19,BaverezWong18} to get more precise estimates (although the analysis looks more subtle).
+We view it as an interesting question on Gaussian multiplicative chaos. \end{open}